 Let’s go over the types of fats to understand more about why fish fat is better for us than traditional sources.
 Omega-3 fatty acids are usually classified as EPA and DHA.

 These two in combination have been shown to have tons of significant health effects that your typical saturated fat doesn’t have.

 The best effect shown is that fish oil can lower triglyceride levels by 25-30%.
 The FDA also states that fish oil has a qualified health claim to reducing the risk of coronary heart disease.

 - Saturated fat: Fish has some saturated fat, but not nearly as much as the Omega-3 fatty acids they contain.
-This type of fat has been given a bad rap recently, but it’s a necessary fat and for men, it is needed to create testosterone.
+This type of fat has been given a bad rap recently, but it’s a necessary fat, and for men, it is needed to create testosterone.

-- Monounsaturated fat: This type of fat is found in fish which is considered a good fat.
+- Monounsaturated fat: This type of fat is found in fish which is considered good fat.
 Fish have a large amount of this in general.
 Some fish that are high in monounsaturated fats are mackerel, herring, and halibut.

 Alternative Fish Oils!Buying fish fresh, frozen, or canned are generally your best bet when it comes to getting your omega-3’s from a low-fat source of protein.
 But sometimes, fish is just too expensive to buy to be affordable.
-In these cases, I recommend buying a fish oil supplement.
+In these cases, I recommend purchasing a fish oil supplement.

 What makes this supplement even better is its inclusion of Vitamin D. Fish oil helps Vitamin D absorption so this one supplement can take care of both deficiencies that most Americans have.
-When buying fish at the grocery store, consider these fish for bulking and dieting on low fat vs high-fat diets Low fat fish:
+When buying fish at the grocery store, consider these fish for bulking and dieting on low fat vs. high-fat diets Low fat fish: